awaken1988/CppSerialization/README.md

 ```
 To make your class serializable you must to inherit from **SerializeItem**.
 Hereafter you can declare the members with the **serialize_add** method.
 This works also rekursively (not shown in the example).
-E.g if you have a mebmer which
+E.g if you have a member which
 is also a **SerializeItem** you can also add this via **serialize_add**.

 Now we can *serialize* an object of the above class as following:
 ```c++